-In the k8s approach of hosting, each NRO gets automatically three sites.
+In our current approach of hosting, each NRO gets automatically three sites.

 A develop site, at k8s.greenpeace.org/nroname